Bandwidth/bandwidth.github.io/tutorial.md

       <div class="tutorial-step step8 nodejs">
         <ol>
           <li><strong>Open the text editor:</strong><br>
-          <p class="tutorial-code">stt</p><br> Stt is a command specific to our sublime plugin installed in GET READY -> CONFIGURE ZSH FILE -> step 2 of the prerequisite guide that allows you to open the project.
+          <pre><code class="lang-js">stt</code></pre> Stt is a command specific to our sublime plugin installed in GET READY -> CONFIGURE ZSH FILE -> step 2 of the prerequisite guide that allows you to open the project.
 You may also use st to open a single file rather than the entire project.
 If you are not using Sublime, open your text editor with its specific commands.</li>
           <li><strong>Create an index page.</strong> Sublime will open to a blank project.
 To create the index page, choose file -> save as-> then name the file index.js -> choose save. </li>
           <li><strong>In package.json add start to script: "start": "node index.js".</strong> You will see all the files associated with this project on the left hand side in Sublime.
 Open the package.json file.
 In the “scripts” section, add a comma after the test command then type "start": "node index.js".
 This step is not necessary but will make running the application easier.
 If you choose not to complete this step, you will run your application by typing node index.js in the terminal.
 If you add the script, your .json file should look like this:<br>
 <pre><code class="lang-js">{